FirmwGuy/CacadeDP/readme.md

   data, metadata, and may also contain other records as children.
 This recursive structure enables complex, hierarchical data models.

+* **Naming:**
+  Every record has a name (text or number), enabling dictionary-like storage and natural tree hierarchies.
+The names are bi-dimensional, having two parts: a "domain" and a "tag" (DT).

 * **Naming & Hierarchy:**
-  Every record has a name (text or number), enabling dictionary-like storage and natural tree hierarchies.
   The user (or the CDP system) can assign names.
-  This naming system supports intuitive data navigation and organization.
+Those DT may be used to query a record about selected children with the same domain, tag, or both.
+This naming system supports straightforward data navigation and organization.

 * **Links:**
   Records can link to other records (creating graph structures).
 Intra-machine